Giovanni-Farid/Simple-Flight-Reservation-Desktop-App/README.md

 # Simple Flight Reservation Desktop App

-Welcome to the Simple Flight Reservation Desktop App By Giovanni!
+Simple Flight Reservation Desktop App By Giovanni!
 This project is a basic flight reservation system developed as a desktop application using Python's Tkinter library for the Graphical User Interface (GUI) and SQLite for database management.
 Users can book, view, update, and delete flight reservations.

 I hope this application serves as a useful example or a starting point for your own projects!